GMAT Verbal 2025: Check Question Types, Exam Strategies, and Sample Papers

 GMAT Verbal Critical Reasoning

-In GMAT Critical Reasoning section, your efficiency of making and evaluating arguments and formulating a plan of action is measured.
-You can find here a short passage of 100 words.
-Based on the passage of GMAT Critical Reasoning, you have to answer questions.
-You will be given five answer choices to select the correct answer.
+In the GMAT Critical Reasoning section, your efficiency of making and evaluating arguments and formulating a plan of action is measured.
+You will be given short passages of around 100 words, followed by questions based on them.
+You will be given 5 answer choices to select the correct answer.
 You have to give reasons why the argument is flawed or how it agrees and counter the argument.

 GMAT Verbal Critical Reasoning Strategies